Cryptocurrencies: Should You Invest in Them?

 Can Bitcoin be used as a hedge against inflation?

 Because the value of Bitcoin is currently not tied to the value of a basket of goods or services, its value as an inflation hedge is a matter of speculation and is unpredictable.
-Throughout much of 2021, Bitcoin experienced both sharp rallies and sharp price declines even though inflation data consistently ticked higher.
+Throughout much of 2021 and 2022, Bitcoin experienced both sharp rallies and sharp price declines even though inflation data consistently ticked higher.
 Whether Bitcoin will prove to be an effective inflation hedge in the long run is yet to be determined.

 How are cryptocurrencies taxed?

-The IRS treats Bitcoin as property, not currency.
+The IRS currently treats Bitcoin as property, not currency.
 Cryptocurrency transactions are taxable by the IRS whenever a taxable event occurs, such as selling Bitcoin for a fiat currency, paying for a product or service with Bitcoin or trading it for another asset.
-Investors are responsible for tracking cost basis, gains, and other reporting.
+Currently, investors are responsible for tracking cost basis, gains, and other reporting.
 For help, refer to IRS Notice 2014-21, or consult with a tax advisor.

 Are cryptocurrency trades subject to wash-sale rules?